hosain-mohamed/reversed_linked_list/README.md

-# reversed_linked_list
+# Reversed linked list Problem
-This is a Python solution for "reversed_linked_list" problem on Leetcode.com
+This is a Python solution for "reversed linked list" problem on Leetcode.com

 * Link of the problem :
 https://leetcode.com/problems/reverse-linked-list/